SupeRuier/awesome-active-learning/subfields/deep_AL.md

 It shows that the improvements brought from AL are far less than that from self-training.
 Only when the number of labeled instances approaches 50%, the gap could disappear.

+### 5. On the marginal benefit of active learning: Does self-supervision eat its cake?
+[2021, ICASSP]:
+Fail to observe any additional benefit of state-of-the-art active learning algorithms when combined with state-of-the-art S4L techniques.